eudemonics/privoxy-blocklist/README.md

-privoxy-blocklist
+# privoxy-blocklist
 =================

 Bash script converting AdBlock Plus rules and Adguard filters into privoxy format.

-Forked from original script written by Andrwe Lord Weber.
-Updated by vvn to include Adguard filters and some other functions.
+Forked from original script written by **Andrwe Lord Weber**.
+Updated by **vvn** to include Adguard filters and some other functions.

-**TO USE:
+###TO USE:

-Copy privoxy-blocklist.sh and blocklist.conf into your privoxy directory.
-Default location for script is at /usr/local/etc/privoxy.
+Copy privoxy-blocklist.sh and blocklist.conf into your privoxy config directory.

+Default location for config on Linux is **/etc/privoxy** and on OSX is **/usr/local/etc/privoxy**.

-Edit blocklist.conf to your own setup.
-Make sure all paths and user/group settings are correct.
+Edit blocklist.conf and the top few lines of privoxy-blocklist.sh to your own setup.
+Make sure that all paths exist and are accessible, and user/group settings are correct.

-Run commands within privoxy folder:
+Execute commands in terminal from within privoxy config directory:

-chmod +x privoxy-blocklist.sh
+> chmod +x privoxy-blocklist.sh

-sudo ./privoxy-blocklist.sh
+> sudo ./privoxy-blocklist.sh

+**You can keep the adblock filters updated automatically by creating a crontab to run the script as often as you prefer.**